OliverPennery/5thCavMod/README.md

 - **Arma Only** - You may not convert or adapt this material to be used in other games than Arma.
 - **No Derivatives** - If you remix, transform, or build upon the material, you may not distribute the modified material.

+Some folders of this project may contain a separate LICENSE file.
+Should that be the case, everything in that folder and all subfolders is subject to that license instead.

+- MIT (\addons\main)